LiamGuedes/iOS-Interview-Challenges/README.md

 # IOSChallenges
-A catalog of awesome company interview challenges, where everything can train your skills before each interview.
+A catalog of awesome company interview challenges, where all can train your skills before each interview.